nslavov/SCP_Center/single-cell-proteomics/technology.md

 ## Parallel analysis of both single cells and peptides
-[plexDIA](https://scp.slavovlab.net/plexDIA) can analyze about a thousand proteins while parallelizing the analysis of both single cells and peptides.
+[plexDIA](https://scp.slavovlab.net/plexDIA) quantifies about a thousand proteins per single cell while parallelizing the analysis of both single cells and peptides.
 It does not use a carrier sample.

 [Read more >>](https://plexDIA.slavovlab.net)